-Encourage your kids to stay on their beds with audio books or special toys, while you read a book, enjoy a cup of coffee, or soak in the tub.
+Encourage your kids to stay on their beds with audiobooks or special toys, while you read a book, enjoy a cup of coffee, or soak in the tub.

-Do not use this time to pay bills or work.
+Do not pay bills or work.

 Use this time for you.
 You can’t just keep swimming and swimming forever.
-Eventually you must rest.
+Eventually, you must rest.

-You need to make time for you.
+You need time for yourself.

-Make time for yourself by leaving the house.
+Leave the house.
 Head to the park with a good book.
 The kids will enjoy sliding, swinging, and running while you get lost in another world.